wellyshen/use-places-autocomplete/README.md

 - `placeResult: object | null` - [the details](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult) about the specific place your queried.
 - `error: any` - an exception.

-> ⚠️ warning, you are billed based on how much information you retrieve, So it is advised that you retrieve just what you.
+> ⚠️ warning, you are billed based on how much information you retrieve, So it is advised that you retrieve just what you need.

 ## Articles / Blog Posts